 “You know,” he said, “we can just catch up every week anyway.
 Let’s put that on the calendar instead.”

 I’m humbled that my friends want to carve time out of their day to spend with me.
 They are wonderfully accomplished, smart, sweet, and thoughtful.
 I learn so much from them and deeply enjoy spending time with them.
 I realize that they must feel the same way about me, though it’s hard for me to fathom that.
+So thank you for being a friend, even though I feel like I don’t deserve you.

 Note: Choosing between friendship based theme songs for the title was difficult: Thank You for Being a Friend (Golden Girls), You Can Count on Me (My Two Dads), I’ll Be There For You (Friends), and You’ve Got a Friend in Me (Toy Story) were all strong contenders.